RSpec in the News

 National Geographic Recognizes Educational Work being done with RSpec

-A recent posting on the National Geographic site mentioned RSpec being used by high school students at a summer space camp: link.
+A recent posting on the National Geographic site mentioned RSpec being used by high school students at a summer space camp.

 Noted Author Rod Mollise takes RSpec out for a test drive and comes back smiling

 Well-known blogger and author Rod Mollise (a.k.a.
 “Uncle Rod”) recently took RSpec out for a series of tests using our Star Analyser grating and a ZWO video camera.
 He wrote about it in Amateur Astronomy Magazine.
-For the complete article (pdf), click on this link.
+For the complete PDF: link.

 A Young Astronomer’s Remarkable Achievement

-Whether you’re in an astronomy club, or a high school classroom, Tom Field, the founder of Field Tested Systems can entertain and educate your group with a live video webinar on the amazing field of astronomical spectroscopy.
-High school physics classes love Tom’s humorous and slightly wacky antics. ) Tom’s article on using webinars for remote presentations appeared in the March issue of Sky & Telescope.
+Whether you’re in an astronomy club, or a high school classroom, Tom Field, the founder of Field Tested Systems, can entertain and educate your group with a live video webinar on the amazing field of astronomical spectroscopy.
+High school physics classes love Tom’s humorous and slightly wacky antics. ) Tom’s article on using webinars for remote presentations appeared in Sky & Telescope Magazine.

 Tom is available for free to speak to your club.
 See link for details.